Young woman traveler with luggage relaxing and enjoying on tropical beach in sunny day, Summer vacation and travel concept

 Travel insurance

-Remember to get CAA Travel Insurance to protect against the unexpected, like trip cancellations and medical emergencies.
+Remember to get travel insurance to protect against the unexpected, like trip cancellations and medical emergencies.
 The last thing you need while on holiday is added stress or financial strains due to an unforeseen illness.
-Keep the insurance details on you so you know exactly which number to call for assistance if needed.
+Keep the insurance details with you so you know exactly which number to call for assistance if needed.

 Local currency